 It is part of the Toyota Gazoo Racing Europe headquarters.
 Tucked away behind beneath the huge wind tunnels used to develop race-winning machines lies possibly the greatest collection of cars from Toyota’s lengthy and varied racing history.

 From record-breaking Le Mans cars to extreme Dakar racers to iconic rally cars, the Toyota Motorsport Museum is a treasure trove of rare and unique cars you are guaranteed not to see elsewhere.

 If you haven’t been lucky enough to visit, then now you can with the help of a virtual walk around tour.
 While nothing will ever beat seeing the cars in the metal, the virtual tour gives you a chance to see some of the glorious cars stored away from the comfort of your own home.

 During a trip to the museum a few years ago, we were able to take a rare look at some of the legendary Le Mans challengers that have competed for Toyota, in arguably, the toughest endurance race in the world.

-The Toyota TS010 was developed in association with TOM’S ahead of the 1993 Le Mans 24 Hours.
-The #36 car in our gallery was taken to a fourth-place finish by Eddie Irvine, Toshio Suzuki and Masanori Sekiya.
+The Toyota TS010 was developed in association with TOM’S. The #36 car in our gallery was taken to a fourth-place finish in the 1993 Le Mans 24 Hours by Eddie Irvine, Toshio Suzuki and Masanori Sekiya.

 The Toyota TS020, also known as the GT-One, is now a Le Mans icon, having competed in the 1998 and 1999 editions of the 24-hour endurance race.
 Thierry Boutsen, Ralf Kelleners and Geoff Lees came close to winning the 1998 race in this #29 car, but suffered a gearbox failure that put them out of the race.